linuxserver-archive/docker-polipo/READMETEMPLATE.md

 ## Setting up the application

-<Insert a basic user guide here to get a n00b up and running with the software inside the container.> DELETE ME
+Basic settings are pre-set by this container.
+You can use the out of box experience or customize to your own preferences.

 ## Updates

-* Upgrade to the latest version simply `docker restart <container-name>`.
+* Upgrade to the latest version simply `docker restart polipo`.
-* To monitor the logs of the container in realtime `docker logs -f <container-name>`.
+* To monitor the logs of the container in realtime `docker logs -f polipo`.